revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 </details>

-19.Write a Python program to create an array contains six integers.
-Also print all the members of the array.
+19.Write a Python program to create an array that contains six integers ans also to print all the members of the array.

 <details><summary> <b>Show Answer</b> </summary>